brianhempel/rounding/README.md

 [![Gem Version](https://badge.fury.io/rb/rounding.svg)](http://badge.fury.io/rb/rounding)
 [![Build Status](https://travis-ci.org/brianhempel/rounding.svg)](https://travis-ci.org/brianhempel/rounding)

 Rounding allows you to round any numeric value to anything you want.
-You can also round a Time (or any Time-like object) to, for example, the nearest 15 minutes.
+You can also round a Time to, for example, the nearest 15 minutes.

-Rounding is compatible with ActiveSupport's Time extensions, but also works fine without ActiveSupport.

 Some quick examples: